Frequently Asked Questions

 Q: Can anybody get published?

 A: Yes and no. The first thing you must ask is, am I ready to seek publication.
-If you’ve just started to write, the answer may be no. Just as, if you had just had some tennis lessons, you probably wouldn’t try to enter Wimbledon just yet.
+If you’ve just started to write, the answer is probably no. Just as, if you had just started taking tennis lessons, you wouldn’t try to qualify for Wimbledon.
 Beware the tendency to rush things.
 If you’re just learning the craft (and your work will show it!) no amount of storming the gates will get you published.
-But once you’ve taken some time to pay your dues, your chances for publication are good.
+Also, remember that the publishing industry is changing incredibly fast.
+Many well-known authors are now choosing indie publishing (what used to be called self publishing), because they can make more money and publish faster.
+There are lots of other formats besides the traditional book offered in a brick and mortar bookstore.

 Q: Will you help me find an agent or editor?

 A: If you skipped right to this one, please read the previous answer.
 Otherwise, let me observe that my role is to help you get to the point where an agent or editor will be genuinely interested in your writing.
-Believe me, that’s the only way it happens.
-“Knowing somebody” may get you read, but it won’t get you published.
-Have patience, take some time to learn your craft, and publication will happen as a matter of course.
+That’s basically where my role ends.
+I can lead you to resources but I can not find you an agent or a publisher.

 Q: I’m in California!
 How will you work with me?

-A: I hold conferences either in-person or by telephone–and find both methods equally effective.
-Geography permitting, we can discuss your work, your writing process, and my suggestons face-to-face.
+A: I hold conferences either in-person or by telephone–when we’re getting started.
+Geography permitting, we can discuss your work, your writing process, and my suggestions face-to-face.
 Normally, I hold in-person meetings in my home (if we meet at your house or office, there is an additional fee for my travel time).
+Once we’re into the process–you’re sending me work and I’m critiquing it and sending you edits and comments–we can often work by email with occasional phone or in-person check-ins.

 Q: Will I need any special computer software?